dfaker/WebmGenerator/README.md

 - Webm, Mp4 and Gif outputs
 - Interactive clip selection powered by mpv
-- full suite of filters from crop to tone mapping and VR to 2D projection.
+- full suite of filters from cropping to tone mapping and VR to 2D projection.
 - Automatic bitrate adjustment for file size targeting.
 - Save single extracted clips or join multiple clips into custom edits with transition effects.